miracl/amcl/rust/readme.txt

 rustc --cfg D32 -O -A dead_code BenchtestEC.rs

-rustc --cfg D32-O -A dead_code BenchtestPAIR.rs
+rustc --cfg D32 -O -A dead_code BenchtestPAIR.rs

 For a 64-bit build copy rom64.rs to rom.rs, and use instead the